 “Please be a traveler, not a tourist.
 Try new things, meet new people, and look beyond what’s right in front of you.
 Those are the keys to understanding this amazing world we live in.” – Andrew Zimmer

 Let’s say for a moment that you have never been to the city that you live in.
 If you were visiting for the first time, what would you do; where would you eat; where would you go?
-Taking a day, a weekend, or a week, to be a traveler in your own city, opens you up to new possibilities in your life.
+Taking a day, a weekend, or a week, to be a traveler in your own city, opens you up to new possibilities in your life – and it’s a lot of fun.
+It can break up the monotony of a long week, or be a small staycation.
+But more importantly, it can remind you to always stay present in life.

 When my husband and I go to a new city we Google the area.
-We look for things to do and read restaurant reviews.
-We always try to eat somewhere local.
-At some point during the trip, we spend time driving around and just exploring.
+We look for things to do, read restaurant reviews, and get an idea of what we might want to do while we’re there.
+On any trip we take, we always try to eat somewhere local, and, we spend time driving around and just exploring.

-Go see and do the big things, but also look for those things that are off the beaten path.
-If you live near Yellowstone National Park, go and see Old Faithful, but also take the time to see the rest of the park as well.
+If you live near a bigger, tourist type attraction, go do the big things, but also look for those things that are off the beaten path.
+For instance, if you live near Yellowstone National Park, go and see Old Faithful, but also take the time to see the rest of the park as well.
 If you live near Orlando, go to Disney, experience the magic, but go see things that are close by too.
 Like the Sugar Mill ruins in New Smyrna, or the Audubon Birds of Prey Center in Maitland.

 Look for things that you have never done, but are interested in trying.
 It can be anything from finding the local parks and hiking spots, to taking a hot air balloon ride over the city, to taking a pottery class or a cooking class.
 You can search for free things to do or budget a little and spend.
 Just as you would if you were traveling.

 Look at the displays in shop windows.
-Go into stores that you’ve never been in before.
+Go into stores that you’ve never been in before, or into the ones you have been in with fresh eyes.
+Pretend it’s the first time you’ve seen these places.
 Take pictures of things that someone visiting would.
 Admire the architecture.
 Anything that you would do on vacation in a new city, do in your own city.

 Check out RoadsideAmerica.com and see if there are any oddities in your area.

 If you’ve never heard of Roadside America, it’s a website that lists completely random things in most every city in the United States.
 Every time we are planning a trip, I look at this website to see what’s around.
-There are some of the most interesting, random, and completely weird things.
-Statues, space ships, oddly painted houses, oddly shaped houses, geographical points (like on State Street in Bristol, TN/VA where, if you stand in the middle of the street, you’ll have one foot in Tennessee and one foot in Virginia), abandoned places, and more.
+There are some of the most interesting, random, and completely weird things, all around us.
+Statues, space ships, oddly painted houses, oddly shaped houses, abandoned places, geographical points (like on State Street in Bristol, TN/VA where, if you stand in the middle of the street, you’ll have one foot in Tennessee and one foot in Virginia), and more.

 The things on this website are sometimes tourist attractions, but more often than not they are things that are tucked in somewhere, or that most people wouldn’t necessarily notice.

-Take it one step further and be a traveler in your home.
+Take it one step further and become a guest in your own home.
 Treat it as if it were a hotel, or an Air BNB, for a night or two.

 I know, you’re the one who will have to clean everything up in the end, but for at least one night, suspend that reality and just enjoy yourself.
 Don’t do anything that you have to do.
 Don’t do anything you wouldn’t do if you were on vacation and staying in someone else’s house.

 Plan ahead and set your bedroom and bathroom up like a hotel.
-Make the bed up nice, put little mints on your pillows.
-Put a basket with snacks in your room.
-Clean your bathroom up, declutter if need be, and make your bathroom a retreat for your “stay”.
+Make the bed up nice, place little mints on your pillows, put a basket with snacks in your room, clean your bathroom up, declutter if need be, and make your home as close to a retreat as you can for your “stay”.

-Do things just as you were if you were on vacation.
+Plan your day(s) just like you would if you were on vacation.

 1) Local antique stores